Materials placed on course reserve by professors for the current semester are available for two hour checkout at the service desk on level one.

 Reference service is available to assist with questions about the collection, to help find specific legal materials, or to set up a research strategy.
 The reference librarians cannot give legal advice or interpretations of the law; please consult an attorney who is engaged in the practice of law for such help.
 Much legal research can be done by using computer services.
-Reference librarians are available to give help and instruction in their use, and in some cases to perform computer searches.
+Reference librarians are available to give help and instruction in their use.
 Help is also available for areas requiring extra research skill such as legislative histories, administrative law, and international law.
 To contact the reference desk, call 801-581-6184, email firstname.lastname@example.org, or use the Chat feature on the library main page.

-Law students are able to print to network printers located in the library and Gibson Reading Room if they are logged onto their student network account.
-Printing is .10/pg and money may be added to a student’s account at the circulation desk.
+Law students are able to print to network printers located throughout the building.
+Printing is 10¢/pg and money may be added to a student’s account using the campus UCard system.

 Study rooms can be reserved by law students and/or members of the law school community through the online Study Room Scheduler.
 A group must delegate one of its members to be responsible for reserving the room and may sign up for no more than two hours at a time.